No-go guide for late-time solutions to the Hubble tension: Matter perturbations: Model

-For $\Lambda$CDM model, the PAge parameters $\eta=0.3726$, $p_\mathrm{age}=0.9641$ for a fiducial cosmology with $\Omega_\mathrm{m}=0.3$ and $H_0=70$ km/s/Mpc.
 Note that the PAge representation of, for example, the $\Lambda$CDM model, serves as a much better approximation than the usual Taylor expansions in redshifts $z$ and $y$ even up to the fifth order at redshift $z\gtrsim1$ as shown in Fig.~\ref{fig:BAO}.
 Note also that different late-time models could be degenerated at the same point in the PAge parameter space $(p_\mathrm{age}, \eta)$.
 Therefore, the PAge approximation serves as a faithful and compact representation of the late-time models valid up to high redshift.
 With the PAge approximation in hand, one can directly put cosmological constraints on the PAge parameters $p_\mathrm{age}$ and $\eta$, and then map various specific late-time models onto the PAge parameter space $(p_\mathrm{age}, \eta)$ without needing data analysis for these models one by one anymore.
 See~\cite{Cai:2021weh} for more details on applying this PAge model for Hubble-tension model-selections.

 Similar to the quadratic expansion of $Ht$ in $t$ where the PAge parameters $p_\mathrm{age}$ and $\eta$ capture the distortion to the cosmic age of the dust Universe from the late-time deceleration parameter, Ref.~\cite{Huang:2021aku} further proposed a more accurate parametrization based on the cosmic age (MAPAge) at the cubic order in $t$,